michaella23/bootcamp-collab/README.md

 Do you already know about these things?
 Here is a [great article](https://www.freecodecamp.org/news/a-practical-guide-to-start-opensource-contributions/) to get you started with forking a repository and creating a pull request.
 If you are comfortable reading documentation, Github is pretty accessible and they have a good section on [working collaboratively](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/getting-started/about-collaborative-development-models) that is worth a read.

+See our [CONTRIBUTING](CONTRIBUTING.md) page for how to contribute to our project and the contribution guidelines.

 ## Code of Conduct

 Be nice, be patient, be helpful.
 Everyone here is learning and doing their best.
 Briefly read the [Open Source Etiquette](https://developer.mozilla.org/en-US/docs/MDN/Community/Open_source_etiquette) if this is your first time with Open Source.